kaspermeerts/BottomPanel/README.md

 Features:
 ---

-+ Task bar with window list
++ Taskbar with list of windows

-+ Message button to show/hide the messagetray

 + Switch windows by scrolling

-+ Window options on right-click
++ Close windows with middle click

 Future plans include:
 ---